FriendsOfCake/crud/docs/listeners.rst

 :doc:`CRUD action<actions>` flow and customize it to your unique application needs.

-The Anatomy Of An Listener
+The Anatomy Of A Listener
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The listener system is simply the